Proof of Life: Critical response

 Taylor Hackford's thriller Proof of Life leaves a lot to be desired, but it's got its hands on a fascinating subject ...
 To be fair, Tony Gilroy's screenplay keeps the romance on the back burner ...
 Thorne is the most compelling aspect of Proof of Life, thanks to Crowe's quiet, hard-bitten charisma.
 It's a part Bogart once would have played—the amoral tough guy who rises to the moral occasion—and Crowe gives it just the right note of gravel-voiced masculinity.
 But neither Crowe, Ryan nor the topical subject keeps Proof of Life from feeling recycled.
 For all the up-to-the-minute research, the movie still gives off the musty scent of Hollywood contrivance.

-Review aggregator Rotten Tomatoes gives the film an approval rating of 39% based on 117 reviews; the average rating is 5.3/10.
-The consensus is: "Despite its promising premise and superstar cast, Proof of Life is just a routine thriller that doesn't offer anything new."
+Review aggregator Rotten Tomatoes gives the film an approval rating of 39% based on 117 reviews with an average rating of 5.3/10.
+The site's critics consensus reads: "Despite its promising premise and superstar cast, Proof of Life is just a routine thriller that doesn't offer anything new."
+Metacritic gave it a score of 45 out of 100 based on 29 reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film a "B" on an A to F scale.